Finding an

 Conduct personal interviews

-Set up a face-to-face interviews with each coach on your
+Set up face-to-face or online interviews with each coach on

-teaching materials and business records, and a clear
+well organized teaching materials, and a clear (preferably

 cancellation policies.